-I offer my experiences and cannot guarantee your experience or emotional state will be the same as mine.
+I offer my experiences and do not make any claim your experience or emotional state will be the same as mine.
 You might not agree with how I coped with the experience.
 I encourage you to improvise, be creative, follow your inner guidance, there is no right or wrong when you are honoring and loving your animal.

-Our first at home experience was in May 1998 with Brandy.
+Our first at home experience was Brandy in May 1998.
 She was one of the puppies from Bandit & Bridgette born in 1987.
-Our brains wanted to make her eat and drink, we were in partial denial what was really happening.
+She had surgery and was doing great, then things changed.
+We tried to make her eat and drink by blending vitamins and food feeding her with a small baster.
+We were in partial denial what was really happening.
 She had said she wanted to stay, was trying the best she could, however, her body was too weak.
-We blended vitamins and food and attempted to give it to her with a small baster.
-She would have times she would be lucid, awake and then go into a coma like state.
-She fluctuated back and forth for about 4 days until she transitioned.
+At times she would be lucid, awake and then go into a coma like state, fluctuating back and forth for about 4 days until she transitioned.

-I found Bandit one day roaming the beach, full of sand.
-He came to me and laid his head in my lap and went to sleep.
-All the people I spoke with that lived around the area said he had been on the beach for 2 months.
-Bandit was mobile and eating up until the time the soul left.
-He was not content to stay outside in the large dog area with Bridgette and at that time we had 9 cats and space was limited.
-He wanted to be with our newest addition, Dharma so we made a place for them in the garage.
+Bandit came up to me at the beach one day, wagging his tail, wet and his coat full of sand.
+He laid his head in my lap and went to sleep.
+I spoke to several people that lived around the area and they said he had been loose on the beach for 2 months.
+Bandit was lucid, mobile and eating up until the time his soul left.
+He wanted to be inside the house instead of outside with Bridgette in our large covered dog area.
+At that time we had 9 cats, and inside space was limited as we were acclimating Dharma to the family.
+We made a large bed for Bandit and Dharma in the garage so we could be with him.
 The cats would come in and visit them.
-His transition was within 2 days, calm and peaceful.
+He transitioned October 1998 within 2 days, and he was calm and peaceful.

-Sass was in a litter of kittens bound for the animal shelter when I picked her up and she nuzzled my neck and brought her home.
+Sass was in a litter of kittens bound for the animal shelter when I picked her up, she nuzzled my neck and I brought her home.
 She and Stuffin were always together.
-She peacefully transitioned at home with my sister while I was in Arizona.
+She peacefully transitioned at home with my sister in 2000 while I was living in Arizona.